njenko/BItstamp-Assesment/README.md

 Some new derived data is then added with code in **Bitstamp_Assignment_Task3.ipynb**

 The final presentation is given in the form of a Tableau worksheet and exported into a PowerPoint.
 Both are in the Task 3 folder.
+I appologize in advance for the wonky look of the Tableau presentation, it was my first time using the tool :)